University of Calgary Faculty of Arts: Student life

 The Faculty of Arts is governed from the Office of the Dean of Arts, whose facilities are housed on the 13th floor of the Social Sciences tower.
-The Faculty however, encourages student participation through the use of department groups such as the Faculty of Arts Students' Association, whose duties include the management of the Arts Lounge found in the 2nd floor of the Social Sciences tower in room SS 217.
-Arts students have a variety of opportunities provided by the Faculty to supplement their undergraduate and graduate experience.
+The faculty, however, encourages student participation through the use of department groups such as the Faculty of Arts Students' Association, whose duties include the management of the Arts Lounge found on the 2nd floor of the Social Sciences tower in room SS 217.
+Arts students have a variety of opportunities provided by the faculty to supplement their undergraduate and graduate experience.
 Co-op work experience programmes are made available for students who wish to pursue them.
 Various student-run clubs exist around campus to cater to the interests of arts students and non-arts students alike.
 Undergraduate department associations, ranging from archaeology to women's studies, provide services and a sense of community among students of similar programmes.
-Due to the size of the Arts student population, the Faculty is granted 4 Students' Union representatives, to oversee the affairs of arts students with the University Administration.
+Due to the size of the Arts student population, the faculty is granted 4 Students' Union representatives, to oversee the affairs of arts students with the University Administration.